 - Showcases your expertise.

 - Includes your contact information so that potential clients can easily find you.

 A stellar portfolio can really help you out if you don’t have a lot of job experience or testimonials to prove that you know your stuff.
-(Read more about that here: How to Get Hired in Tech With No Experience.)
+(Read more about that here: 11 High-Paying Jobs In Tech—No Experience Required.)

 The purpose of your portfolio is to educate, spark interest, and convince potential clients that they’ll want to choose you for their technical needs.
 That’s why it’s worth investing time into deciding what to feature on your portfolio and how it’s being displayed — before you start looking for new projects.